How To Massively Improve The Quality Of Your Ideas

 In mid-to-late 19th Century Britain, the new was sweeping powerfully in.
 It was an age of invention and technology and never before had so much change happened as quickly.
 Industrial marvels were proliferating at bewildering speed.
-Earlier inventions had set the pace.
+Earlier breakthroughs had set the pace.

 Now came a new and growing welter of devices and technologies that created entirely new industries.

-- The telegraph (1844)
+- The Telegraph (1844)

 - The sewing machine (1846)